 - Retirement Benefit Obligations The Council recognises and discloses its retirement benefit obligation in accordance with the measurement and presentational requirements of IAS 19 "Employee Benefits".
 The estimation of the net pension liability depends on a number of complex judgements and estimates relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 Changes in these assumptions can have a significant effect on the value of the Council's retirement benefit obligation.
 Further detail assessing the sensitivities of estimates can be found in Note 42. - Impairment of Financial Assets The Council provides for the impairment of its receivables based on the age, type and recoverability of each debt.
 A reasonable estimate of impairment for doubtful debts and expected credit losses is provided for within the Council's accounts at the Balance Sheet date, however in the current economic climate it is not certain that such an allowance would be sufficient. - Property, Plant and Equipment Assets are depreciated over their useful life and reflect such matters as the level of repairs and maintenance that will be incurred in relation to individual types of asset, cost of replacement and assuming prudent maintenance, an estimate of the unexpired useful life of the asset. - Valuation techniques are used to determine the fair value of surplus assets, assets held for sale and investment properties.
 This involves developing estimates and assumptions consistent with how market participants would value such assets.
 As far as possible, assumptions are based on observable data.
 If observable data is not available the best information available is used.
 Thus, estimated fair values may vary from actual prices that would be achieved in an arm's length transaction at the reporting date. - Britain leaving the European Union there is a high level of uncertainty regarding how Britain will leave the European Union and the resulting implications.
-A range of possible scenarios are being considered by Parliament which have the potential to affect asset valuations and the pension liability on the Council's Balance Sheet.
-Currently there is not sufficient information to indicate that the assets of the Council might be impaired or that the discount rate used to calculate the pension liability might need amending.
+The manner of Britain's leaving has the potential to affect asset valuations and the pension liability on the Council's Balance Sheet.
+Currently there is not sufficient information to indicate that the assets of the Council might be impaired or that the discount rate used to calculate the pension liability might need amending. - The timing of the outbreak of COVID-19 was such that the impact was beginning to be felt in March 2020.
+The impact of the outbreak may have implications on the estimation techniques used by the Council in preparing these accounts.
+In particular, the council has engaged with the Actuary of the Clwyd Pension Fund who has advised that the estimation techniques used in estimating the value of assets held on behalf of the Council in the Fund are the best available at the time the estimates were undertaken.
+It is also recognized that the wider economic impact of the outbreak may have implications for the estimation of the Council's liabilities in the Fund.
+Given the specialist nature of most of the assets which make up the Council's Property Plant and Equipment, the Council's valuer does not consider that there is a significant risk in relation to the impact of COVID-19 and its valuation.